leanprover-community/blog/posts/simprocs-tutorial.md

   Eg `simp [revRange_zero, revRange_succ]` on `⊢ revRange (n + 3) = revRange (3 + n)` will result in `⊢ n + 2 :: n + 1 :: n :: revRange n = revRange (3 + n)`.
   This is in general highly undesirable.

-TODO(Paul-Lez): also show how we can compute the end result using whnf.

 ## The definitional approach

 In cases where the evaluation is definitionally equal to the original expression, one may write a dsimproc instead of a simproc.